the-value-crew/vue-easy-multi-file-uploader/README.md

 # vue-easy-multi-file-uploader

 File uploading made easy for vueJs.
 The package is currently available for Vue 2 only.
+Will soon be available for Vue 3.

+> Please use the latest version.

 ![Snapshot!](https://raw.githubusercontent.com/the-value-crew/vue-easy-multi-file-uploader/master/docs/assets/img/snapshot.fd19a490.png)